Complete a Treatment Plan

 Signed Treatment Plans can be shared with clients so that the client may review and/or sign the treatment plan online.

-- Under Documents Included in Request, Request signature is selected by default for the Treatment Plan.
+- Under Documents Included in Request, E-sign is selected by default for the Treatment Plan.
 If you do not need your client's signature, deselect this option.

-- Add other documents to share if necessary.
-Enter a Subject and, if needed, custom Instructions.
+- Add other documents to share, if necessary.
+If needed, enter Instructions.

-For more information on document sharing, read How To: Share Documents With Clients on TherapyPortal.
+For more information on document sharing, read Share Documents With Clients on TherapyPortal.